Barley

 Peas

+Peas are a legume high in protein and excellent when planted in forage mixtures, used as a nitrogen fixing crop, harvested for grain, and used in rotations.
+They can be planted in spring or fall.
 Austrian Winter – Winter-hardy field peas with bountiful biomass, moisture efficiency, and quick growth.
 A great nitrogen source and provides enhancements to soil quality.
 Often seeded with triticale and other small grains for a boost to forage.

 Dundale – A spring field pea used to produce organic matter and nitrogen in cover crops or as forage.
 Dundale is drought tolerant and highly adaptable to a wide range of soils.